idanhom/LinkedIn-Recruiter_Personal_Message/README.md

 ## TODO
 - Enhance the message generation by adhering to Cialdini's principles of persuasion.
 - Provide clearer examples of the desired message output to ensure consistency in message generation.
+- Look more closely at https://github.com/bonigarcia/webdrivermanager/ for automated driver download

 ## Message Template Examples
 The tool is designed to produce messages that stand out.
 Here's an example of the format: